jundalisay/superblist/content/en/superphysics/principles/chapter-06.md

 Emotions are more commonly seen in the items that we personalize, such as our clothes, computer desktop, office workspace, bedroom, personal vehicles, etc. These customizations express our gravitational signature to the outside world and validates our living existence.

+Feelings pervade existence and are also 'felt' by non-living things, such as rocks and ice.
+A rock might turn redder when it meets a high amount of heat, while ice might melt and evaporate.
+We can say that the red color and the evaporation are the expressed emotions of the rock and ice, respectively.
+This will be explained more in Chapter 7.

 {{< img src="/graphics/psych/feelings2.jpg" alt="Feelings into Emotion for Rocks and Water" cap="Feelings are expressed by non living objects in very limited ways.
 A rock shows its emotions on perceiving heat by turning more red, while water shows it by turning into steam" >}}